European shares drift lower, Colruyt knocked

 By Tricia Wright

-LONDON, June 24 European shares lost ground on Tuesday, with Colruyt among the biggest fallers on downbeat earnings, while the broader market was unable to gain traction from new signs of corporate takeover activity.
+LONDON, June 24 European shares retreated after a firmer start on Tuesday, with Colruyt among the biggest fallers on downbeat earnings, while the broader market was unable to gain traction from new signs of corporate takeover activity.

-Colruyt fell 3.6 percent to a 2-1/2 month low in brisk trade as the Belgian discount retailer warned of a difficult year ahead after posting a slight drop in profits.
+Colruyt fell 3.1 percent to a 2-1/2 month low, in brisk trade, as the Belgian discount retailer warned of a difficult year ahead after posting a slight drop in profits.

 The Belgian supermarket landscape has been fiercely competitive over the past few quarters, also due to Dutch rival Ahold's Albert Heijn entering the market and German hard discounters Aldi and Lidl gaining ground.

-Trading volume in Colruyt was robust, at 1-1/4 times its 90-day daily average.
+Trading volume in Colruyt was robust, at three quarters of its 90-day daily average.

-BoE Governor Mark Carney told British lawmakers markets had not adjusted enough to strong U.K. economic data, explaining why earlier this month he signalled interest rates could rise sooner than the markets expected.

-BoE Deputy Governor Charlie Bean said Britain was gradually moving towards the point of tighter monetary policy, but the timing would depend on how the economy progresses from here.

-Syngenta bucked the slightly weaker trend, rising 6.2 percent after a media report that the Swiss crop chemicals maker had been in talks about a $40 billion takeover by U.S. rival Monsanto Co..
+Swiss agrochemicals group Syngenta bucked the slightly weaker trend, rising 5.3 percent following a Bloomberg report that peer Monsanto had considered buying it.

 Investors reckoned on a pick-up in mergers and acquisition (M&A) activity ultimately winning through, keeping the region's stock markets buoyant.

 "Our outlook for equity markets for the remainder of the year is positive.
-M&A has made a welcome return in recent months," said Mark Burgess, chief investment officer at Threadneedle Investments.
+M&A has made a welcome return in recent months," Mark Burgess, chief investment officer at Threadneedle Investments, said.

 Europe bourses in 2014: link.reuters.com/pap87v